yash30389/WifiPassword/README.md

-# WifiPassword

-###Python script to know saved wifi passwords in the system.
+# Python script to know saved wifi passwords in the system.

 -> Name | Password